iamitshri/cka-ckad-k8s-notes/ckad-know-linux-commands.md

 In addition you could define an alias like:

-`alias kn='kubectl config set-context --current --namespace` Which allows you to define the default namespace of the current context.
+- `alias kn='kubectl config set-context --current --namespace` Which allows you to define the default namespace of the current context.
 Then once you switch a context or namespace you can just run:
+- `kubectl config set-context --current --namespace=${NAMESPACE}`
+With kubectl, it’s also possible to switch the namespace, in this case it’s not necessary to add the -n parameter in subsequent commands:

 ```yaml
 kn default        # set default to default